 - 2. The Permittee shall at all times maintain in good working order and operate as efficiently as possible, all devices, facilities, and systems installed or used by the Permittee to achieve compliance with the terms and conditions of this Permit. - 3.
-Whenever the Permittee becomes aware that he or she failed to submit any relevant facts in the Permit application, or submitted incorrect information in a Permit application or in any report to the Administrator, the Permittee shall promptly submit such facts or correct information.
-Any inaccuracies found in this information may be grounds for revocation or modification of this Permit and appropriate enforcement action.

-B. Reporting Requirements

-- 1. The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
-Analytical results from the sumps or (other outfall type) identified in Part I.D.1, reported on Nevada Division of Environmental Protection (NDEP) Form 0190 or equivalent; - b.
-Photographs identified in Part I.D.3, labeled with date and sump ID; - c.
-A location map showing outfalls, discharge endpoints, and surface water inflow points, as identified in Parts I.D.1, I.D.3, and I.D.4; - d.
-Outfall flow monitoring, total Project flow monitoring, flow distance, and all other non-analytical monitoring results identified in Parts I.D.1, I.D.2, I.D.3, and I.D.4, reported in tabular format, as appropriate; - e.
-A notice of new discharges in accordance with NAC 445A.258 for any outfalls not identified in Part I.C. or in previous quarterly reports; and - f.
+Whenever the Permittee becomes aware that he failed to submit any relevant facts in the Permit application, or submitted incorrect information in a Permit application or in any report to the Administrator, the Permittee shall promptly submit such facts or correct information.
+Any inaccuracies found in this information may be grounds for revocation or modification of this Permit and appropriate enforcement action. - B. Reporting Requirements - 1.
+The Permittee shall submit quarterly reports, in a Division-approved electronic format, which are due to the Division on or before the 28th day of the month following the quarter and must contain the following: - a.
+Analytical results from the sumps identified in Part I.D.1., reported on Nevada Division of Environmental Protection (NDEP) Form 0190 or equivalent; - b.
+Analytical results of discharges to surface water or stream channel identified in Part I.D.2., reported on a form similar to NDEP Form 0190 that has been modified to include the parameters specified in Part I.D.
+Footnote (1); - c.
+Photographs identified in Part I.D.1., labeled with the date; - d.
+A location map showing outfalls, discharge endpoints, and surface water inflow points, as identified in Parts I.D.1. and I.D.2.; - e.
+Outfall flow monitoring, total Project flow monitoring, flow distance, and all other non-analytical monitoring results identified in Parts I.D.1. and I.D.2., reported in tabular format, as appropriate; - f.
+A notice of new discharges in accordance with NAC 445A.258 for any outfalls not identified in Part I.C. or in previous quarterly reports, and - g.
 A record of releases, and the remedial actions taken, on NDEP Form 0490 or equivalent.